1-day Saga in Central London 2014

 The board is set - now is the time to sweep the peasants off the field with some real warrior spirit!

-Grown men were trembling as if at the mere thought of Olaf the Goat-Impregnator's hawknose armpit hair!
+Viking Gods looked down on the battlefield from the very summit of Steffan the chicken-castrator's platted tongue-piercings!
 In a spectacularly poor effort the battle-board stacked Warriors get utterly humiliated by a bunch of levy bowmen, losing 3 bases, being hammered for fatigue and finding themselves sharply ejected from the woodlands!
 What should have been a routine operation of peasant massacreing ends up being something that most certainly wont make it into any lonog form norwegian language song anytime soon, and in reality leavs the Warriors an almost spent force which will now surely struggle to find any way to eject the still almost intact 10/12 levy unit!

 Similar scenarios unfold on the hill, although with a little more success - Harald the Commander and his trusty Warriors do this time manage to eject the enemy from their perch, but at quite a painful cost, with a 6 for 4 exchange of casulaties not really showing the added benefit of the battleboard stacked dice off to it's full advantage.
 At least the enemy wwere now barely there and ready to be swept away